Public body: National Health Insurance Fund

 The initial selection of a GP can be made at any time during the year.
 A subsequent change of GP is possible each and every year.
 This is done in the period from 1st to 30th June and from 1st to 31st December.
 The form for this is also available on the NHIF website.

 Patients pay a flat fee of 2.90 BGN for every visit to the GP.
 Patients may require additional time off work to continue with their recovery at home.
 They need to obtain a note from their doctor to certify their sick leave.

 Access to specialized outpatient care

-Individuals can access specialized outpatient medical care once they have been issued with “Medical referral for consultation” by their GP or dentist.
+Individuals can access specialized outpatient medical care once they have been issued with a “Medical referral for consultation” by their GP or dentist.
 This medical referral document has to be used within 30 calendar days from the date of issue.
 Patients can choose any medical institution for specialized outpatient care, from a list of centers that have already signed a contract with the RHIF.
 Furthermore, they could be anywhere in the country.

 Access to inpatient hospital care

-Doctors and dentists from the outpatient care facilities can redirect patients with a “Hospitalization referral” document to a hospital of their choice for inpatient care.
+Doctors and dentists from outpatient care facilities can redirect patients with a “Hospitalization referral” document to a hospital of their choice for inpatient care.
 It is necessary for the hospital to have already signed a contract with the RHIF for treatment according to the respective clinical path.
 Similarly, this referral document has a validity period of 30 days for booking the examination day in the respective hospital unit.

 Find a doctor and book an appointment online

 Beat the queues at the doctor’s office by booking your appointment online via superdoc.bg.
 For English use Google Translate with your internet browser.